theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 test_set <- initial_time_split(holdout, prop = 0.8) |> testing()
 ```

-In order to check how well we are doing _ex ante_, we will need to forecast the temperature into the future, to understand demand.
+In order to check how well we are doing _ex-ante_, we will need to forecast the temperature into the future, to understand demand.

 ``` r